- Clinical Science

 Our faculty members have active research laboratories examining a variety of clinical phenomena.
 Currently, four global research areas are well represented within the expertise of our clinical faculty.

 1) Developmental Psychopathology — The department of psychology and our clinical program have a strong commitment to the examination of developmental processes in psychopathology.
 Many of our faculty members have strong developmental psychopathology programs: Dr. Ashley Gearhardt examines how individual differences in responses to food may be linked to the development of obesity and disordered eating in children.
 Dr. Sandra Graham-Bermann studies risk and protective factors that mediate the link between children's exposure to violence and deleterious outcomes such as PTSD, externalizing behavior problems and anxiety/depression.
 Dr. Luke Hyde examines the development of antisocial behavioral with an emphasis on mechanisms linking early risk to adolescent and adult outcomes, as well as identifying subgroups of youth (e.g., those with callous-unemotional traits) with different etiologies and/or developmental trajectories.
 Dr. Nestor Lopez-Duran studies the course of depression in children and adolescents.
 Dr. Sheryl Olson studies the development of antisocial behavior in young children, highlighting self-regulatory and family risk processes associated with long-term adjustment outcomes.
-Finally, Dr. Zahodne studies psychosocial factors in aging and neurodegenerative disease.
+Dr. Leah Richmond-Rakerd studies the development and outcomes of self-regulation difficulties, including disinhibitory disorders, suicide, and self-harm.
+She also investigates the consequences of early-life self-regulation problems for later-life physical health and aging.
+Finally, Dr. Laura Zahodne studies psychosocial factors in aging and neurodegenerative disease.

 4) Intervention — Our faculty members have a strong commitment to the development and evaluation of empirically supported interventions for a variety of conditions.
+Dr. Patricia Deldin is working on a new, community, evidence-based treatment paradigm, and several medication studies.
 Dr. Sandra Graham-Bermann has completed two RCT's of intervention programs for women and both preschool-aged and school-aged children exposed to violence.
-Dr. Cheryl King is currently conducting randomized controlled clinical trials to examine the effectiveness of suicide risk screening and intervention strategies with adolescents and young adults.
-Dr. Sheryl Olson is currently developing an intervention program for parents of children at risk for externalizing behavior problems.
+She is currently evaluating a new well-being program promoting resilience and enhancing coping in school age children.
 Dr. Nestor Lopez-Duran studies the cognitive, affective, and neuroendocrine changes that occur during the early phase of psychotherapy in children and adolescents receiving CBT for depressive disorders.
-Dr. Deldin is working on a new, community, evidence-based treatment paradigm, and several medication studies.

-For more detail information about our current research opportunities please visit the website of our faculty members or visit some of our research laboratories below.
+For more detail information about our current research opportunities please visit the website of our faculty members or visit some of our research laboratories listed above.